morse-simulator/morse/doc/man/morse_man_page.rst

         Runs a simulation (must be a Python script) without loading the Blender interface.
 :base blender_file:
-        When running in Edit mode, and assuming your passing a BuilderAPI Python script, you can optionally set a 'base' Blender file on which the Python script is applied.
-This is convenient to quickly change the simulated environment wihtout touching the Python script, for instance.
+        When running in Edit mode, and assuming your passing a Builder API Python script, you can optionally set a 'base' Blender file on which the Python script is applied.
+This is convenient to quickly change the simulated environment without touching the Python script, for instance.
 :name node_name:
         When running in multi-node mode, sets the name of this